 “Is it,” said Sharon trying to talk but forced to stop for another bout of giggling.
-“Is it, er… is it worth sending er the case over to you, or shall we keep it for him to collect on his way home tomorrow?”
+“Is it, er… is it worth sending er... the case over to you, or shall we keep it for him to collect on his way home tomorrow?”

 “Good question,” I said, a plan taking shape in my mind.
 “Give me your number.
 I’ll have a word with him and call you back.”